adityamulik/ansible-collection-memsource/roles/pre_translation/README.md

 Ansible Playbook (push.yml) will be used to run this role.

-1. Provide the required variables from command line or from playbooks/vars/ directory (common.yml & push_vars.yml)
+1. Provide the required variables from command-line or from playbooks/vars/ directory (common.yml & push_vars.yml)
-2. Provide the memsource username and memsource password from command line
+2. Provide the memsource username and memsource password from command-line
 3. From the root path of the collection, run the below command

 ```ansible-playbook playbooks/push.yml -e memsource_username=$MEMSOURCE_USERNAME -e memsource_password=$MEMSOURCE_PASSWORD```